 The Color of the Seeds and Fruits

 The fruits that the nursery owner or acquaintance has given you might be orange, green, or light green.
-The orange one is a ripened one, while the green one is immature.
+The orange one is ripened, while the green one is immature.

 Do you find the pulp of the orange fruit jelly in nature?
 Yes, you do.

 This tells you that it is a house plant.
-Therefore, when you plant the seeds of Snake Plant in a pot outdoor, you should do it in a shaded area.
+Therefore, when you plant the seeds of Snake Plant in a pot outdoors, you should do it in a shaded area.

 Step 1: Preparation for Germination of Snake Plant Seeds

 - Take out the seed from the fruit and rinse them properly with water.